-Hence, a 5,000 mAh power bank will be able to yield around 3,700mAh power.
+Hence, a 5,000 mAh power bank will be able to yield around 3,700 mAh power.
 So, you’ll have to decide accordingly.

 As noted earlier, the weight of a heavy-duty power bank is considerably more than its mid-sized counterparts.
 On top of that, they are considerably bigger since they carry the hardware to store the necessary power.

-These two are the major limitations of a heavy-duty power bank, especially if you want to use one when you are on the road or traveling.
-Yep, they are pretty big.
-But at the end of the day, they aren't that big that they aren't portable.
+These two are the major limitations of a heavy-duty power bank, especially if you want to use one on the road or traveling.
+Yep, they are pretty big, but the good news is that all power banks are portable.

 Even if you opt for a bigger and heavier power bank, you should check the fast charging capability.
 After all, you wouldn’t want your smartphone to stay glued to the power bank for hours.

 But at the end of the day, it’s up to you to decide if it makes sense to lug a huge power bank with you every time you step out of the house.
 On the contrary, getting your hands on an efficient wall adapter and a charging cable is a much more clever move.
-Wall adapters like the Baseus wall chargers can provide up to 65W and are good enough to juice both your phone and tablet.
+Wall adapters like the Baseus wall chargers can provide up to 65W and are good enough to juice your phone and tablet.

 Size vs. Speed vs. Ease

-But if you travel a lot, buying a 15,000 mAh, or 20,000 mAh power bank makes sense.
+But if you travel a lot, buying a 20,000 mAh, or 30,000 mAh power bank makes sense.
 With it, you’ll be able to fuel your phone and more.
 As long as you remember to charge the device before you hit the bed, you’ll be safe.

 However, if you rarely use a power bank and want one just for emergencies, you should get one of the small power banks, such as the INIU Portable Charger.
-They are affordable and can be easily carried on purses and pockets.
+They are affordable and can be easily carried in purses and pockets.